claytonbarnette/idmanagement.gov/_university/ficampolicymatrix.md

 ## Policy Overview

-The policy map below presents a visual overview of the laws, policies and standards relevant to FICAM.
+The FICAM policy map below presents a visual overview of the laws, policies and standards relevant to FICAM.
 The documents are organized according to the government body that produced it, and the relationships between the documents are illustrated by arrows connecting them.

+Use the legend below in conjuction with the FICAM policy map to navigate to your desired information.

 <style>
   /* for legend pointer */